alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/actions/sendTransactions.md

       content: sendTransactions
   - - meta
     - name: description
-      content: Overview of the sendTransactions method on ISmartAccountProvider
+      content: Overview of the sendTransactions method on ISmartAccountClient
   - - meta
     - property: og:description
-      content: Overview of the sendTransactions method on ISmartAccountProvider
+      content: Overview of the sendTransactions method on ISmartAccountClient
 ---

 # sendTransactions